Benahavis Area Guide

 What’s Benahavis like?

-The municipality covers a large area of approximately 150km2 and stretches from the coastal area to the mountains between the two municipalities of Marbella and Estepona.
-It is very different to other Costa del Sol resorts – at the heart of the extensive area there is the tranquil and traditional village of Benahavis set in the mountains and which has maintained the Andalusian feel.
+The municipality covers a large area of approximately 150 km2 and stretches from the coastal area to the mountains between the two municipalities of Marbella and Estepona.
+It is very different to other Costa del Sol resorts – at the heart of the extensive area, there is the tranquil and traditional village of Benahavis set in the mountains which has maintained the Andalusian feel.

 The village might be small, but the municipality itself is large.
 It includes numerous mountain ranges, river valleys and woods, making it one of the most beautiful places on the Costa del Sol.
 Home to many Golf Courses and exclusive residences, the natural surroundings combined with a very low build density mean that Benahavis is highly sought-after as somewhere to buy property on the Costa del Sol, particularly among foreigners looking for a haven of peace and quiet within easy reach of Marbella.

-The population of Benahavis is just over 7,100 people.
+The population of Benahavis is almost 9000 people.

 Top of the list of attractions in Benahavis are its natural surroundings.
 Few places on the Costa del Sol enjoy such uninterrupted views of mountains, woodlands and rivers.
 The village itself is a succession of well-kept narrow streets and squares, flanked by Andalusian whitewashed houses.